 These natural-processed beans remind me of a Harrar in many ways.
 The taste is sweet, with a smoothness on the tongue.
-Then, just enough tartness on the edge of your tongue to wake up your tastebuds and discover the peaches, the strawberries, blueberries, the milk chocolate.
+Then, just enough tartness on the edge of your tongue to wake up your tastebuds and discover the blueberries, the lemon, the sugar.
 The aftertaste lingers in a clean, crisp, sweet, pleasant way.
 Overall the body is on the thin side.

 This is a dry-processed coffee, so you want to keep it on the lighter end of the roast.
 Get it to the first cracks, slow down the heat, draw it out about 3 more minutes....roughly 30 degrees higher than when the first cracks started...and sit back and enjoy this fine Ethiopian coffee.